How to Install Debian 12 on VMware Workstation 17

 How to Install VMware Tools on Debian

-If you need to connect your virtual machine to the Internet later, you must install VMware Tools manually.
+It’s OK if you want to connect your Debian virtual PC to the Internet later.
+You can install VMware Tools yourself, too.

 Steps: